jazzband/wagtailmenus/README.md

 ## How to install

-1. Install the package using pip: `pip install git+https://github.com/rkhleics/wagtailmenus.git`
+1. Install the package using pip: `pip install git+https://github.com/rkhleics/wagtailmenus.git`.
-2. Add `wagtailmenus` to `INSTALLED_APPS` in your project settings (after `wagtailmodeladmin` and before your `core` app)
+2. Add `wagtailmenus` to `INSTALLED_APPS` in your project settings (after `wagtailmodeladmin` and before your `core` app).
-3. Run `python manage.py migrate wagtailmenus` to set up the initial database tables
+3. Run `python manage.py migrate wagtailmenus` to set up the initial database tables.
-4. In your `core` app and other apps (wherever you have defined a custom page/content model to use in your project), import `MenuPage` from `wagtailmenus.models`, and extend that instead of `Page` from `wagtail.wagtailcore.models`
+4. In your `core` app and other apps (wherever you have defined a custom page/content model to use in your project), import `MenuPage` from `wagtailmenus.models`, and extend that instead of `Page` from `wagtail.wagtailcore.models`.
-5. Run `python manage.py makemigrations` to create migrations for the apps you've updated
+5. Run `python manage.py makemigrations` to create migrations for the apps you've updated.
-6. Run `python manage.py migrate` to add apply those migrations
+6. Run `python manage.py migrate` to add apply those migrations.

 ### The `MainMenu` class and `{% main_menu %}` tag

-1. Log into the Wagtail CMS for your project (as a superuser)
+1. Log into the Wagtail CMS for your project (as a superuser).
-2. Click on `Settings` in the side menu to access the options in there, then select `Main menu`
+2. Click on `Settings` in the side menu to access the options in there, then select `Main menu`.
 3. Click the button at the top of the page to add a main menu for your site (or one for each of your sites if you are running a multi-site setup), using the `MENU ITEMS` InlinePanel to define the root level items.
-4. In whichever template you want to output your main menu in, load `menu_tags` using `{% load menu_tags %}`
+4. In whichever template you want to output your main menu in, load `menu_tags` using `{% load menu_tags %}`.
 5. Use the `{% main_menu %}` tag where you want the menu to appear.

 **Optional params for `{% main_menu %}`**

 - **`show_multiple_levels`**: Default: `True`.
-Lets you control whether subsequent levels should be rendered
+Lets you control whether subsequent levels should be rendered.
 - **`allow_repeating_parents`**: Default: `True`.
 If set to False, will ignore any repetition-related settings for individual pages, and not repeat any pages when rendering.
 - **`template`**: Default: `menus/main_menu.html`.
 Lets you render the menu to a template of your choosing.

 ### Using `FlatMenu` class and `{% flat_menu %}`

-1. Log into the Wagtail CMS for your project (as a superuser)
+1. Log into the Wagtail CMS for your project (as a superuser).
-2. Click on `Settings` in the side menu to access the options in there, then select `Flat menus`
+2. Click on `Settings` in the side menu to access the options in there, then select `Flat menus`.
 3. Click the button at the top of the page to add a flat menu for your site (or one for each of your sites if you are running a multi-site setup), choosing a 'unique for site' `handle` to reference in your templates, and using the `MENU ITEMS` InlinePanel to define the the links you want to appear in it.
-4. Save your new menu
+4. Save your new menu.
-5. In whichever template you want to output your flat menu, load `menu_tags` using `{% load menu_tags %}`
+5. In whichever template you want to output your flat menu, load `menu_tags` using `{% load menu_tags %}`.
 6. Use the `{% flat_menu 'menu-handle' %}` tag where you want the menu to appear, where 'menu-handle' is the unique handle for the menu you added.

 **Optional params for `{% flat_menu %}`**